diguitarrista/Dengue-EDA-ML-Python/README.md

 ## Overview
 This project aims to predict dengue fever incidences using statistical modeling techniques.
 The analysis is split into two main Jupyter notebooks:

-1. **Data Wrangling (`dengue_data_wrangling.ipynb`):** This notebook focuses on preparing and cleaning the data, setting a solid foundation for the analytical process.
+1. **[Data Wrangling](`dengue_data_wrangling.ipynb`):** This notebook focuses on preparing and cleaning the data, setting a solid foundation for the analytical process.
-2. **Dengue Predictions (`dengue_predictions.ipynb`):** Building on the cleaned data, this notebook delves into statistical modeling, specifically using the Poisson model, and tests for overdispersion to ensure the reliability of predictions.
+2. **[Dengue Predictions](`dengue_predictions.ipynb`):** Building on the cleaned data, this notebook delves into statistical modeling, specifically using the Poisson model, and tests for overdispersion to ensure the reliability of predictions.

 ## Introduction
 Dengue fever is a mosquito-borne viral disease prevalent in tropical and subtropical climates worldwide.
 Effective prediction of dengue incidences can significantly aid in the planning and implementation of public health interventions.
 This project utilizes a series of statistical methods to model dengue fever cases based on historical data, taking into account various environmental and societal factors.